BuilderIO/builder/plugins/sfcc-headless/README.md

 # Builder.io Commercetools plugin

-Easily connect your Commercetools data to your Builder.io content!
+Easily connect your Salesforce products and collections to your Builder.io content!

 ## Installation

-Go to [builder.io/account/organization](https://builder.io/account/organization) and press on `@builder.io/plugin-commercetools` in the list of plugins, then hit save, you'll be prompted for storeId and secretKey next.
+Go to [builder.io/account/space](https://builder.io/account/space) and type `@builder.io/plugin-sfcc-headless` in plugins options, then hit save, you'll be prompted for few configuration options needed to connect to you SFCC instance.

 ![Installation screenshot](https://cdn.builder.io/api/v1/image/assets%2F6d39f4449e2b4e6792a793bb8c1d9615%2F18a7201313914cccae7f0311a1a614ae)